“O.K.”

 If I tell someone about a problem I’m having, and they respond with this word, I am being told they either don’t see my problem as an actual problem, or they’re — at best — unwilling to engage in a conversation about the issue.
 It is a two letter expression of indifference that hits me far harder than it should.

-It doesn’t help that this two letter shrug is also a two hundred year old joke.
+It doesn’t help that this disyllabic shrug is also a two hundred year old joke.

 “Masks”